 Children are taught English and maths each day.
 These core curriculum subjects are given dedicated time in order for children to develop and embed the key skills and knowledge.
 Children use quality core texts in English to improve reading, writing and speaking and listening skills.
 In maths the children focus on learning key facts, methods and apply these through reasoning and problem solving skills.
 Both approaches allow the children to develop a strong foundation of learning and relevant fluency in these core subject areas.

-History, Geography, Art and D and T are taught through termly and half termly topics.
-The topics are linked to units of study in the National Curriculum and children are taught the key skills and knowledge outlined in this statutory document.
-Each topic begins with a learning challenge question.
+History, Geography, Art and D and T are taught through termly and half termly topics and projects.
+The topics/projects are linked to units of study in the National Curriculum and children are taught the key skills and knowledge outlined in this statutory document.
+Each topic begins with a question to engage the children.
 This provokes discussion and gives the children the opportunity to think about the topic they will be learning.
-For example, in year 6 the children learn about rivers so the learning challenge posed is, “Why is the river Thames so important to the people of London?”
-The lessons are cross curricular.
+For example, in year 6 the children learn about rivers so the question posed is, “Why is the river Thames so important to the people of London?”.
 English and maths skills are often re-enforced in the topic lessons, though the main learning objective will have a history or geography focus.
-This cross curricular approach to learning allows the children to use a variety of skills, transfer the learning from previous lessons and to have the opportunity to embed and master key skills and knowledge.
-At the end of each topic the children will reflect on their learning and this can be done in many ways, e.g. a class discussion, a class museum or a presentation.
-On occasion parents are invited in to class so that the children can share and show the parents their learning and achievements.
+This approach to learning allows the children to use a variety of skills, transfer the learning from previous lessons and to have the opportunity to embed and master key skills and knowledge.

 Science is taught on a weekly basis.
-Where possible the science is linked to the topic and again where appropriate, links are made to English and maths.
+The science is taught through science units which are taken from the national curriculum.
+A question is posed at the start of each science unit to illicit discussion.
 Children use their enquiry and investigative skills to acquire and test science knowledge using scientific processes.

 Children are taught computer science and we have a range of IT resources and equipment that can be used alongside other subject areas.
 This enhances the learning and provides further opportunities to develop the children’s ICT skills and knowledge.